mozilla/pkipolicy/rootstore/policy.md

 ### 3.4 Compliance Self-Assessments ###

-CA operators with CA certificates capable of issuing working TLS server certificates MUST perform a [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) annually and provide a link to their self-assessment within 90 days of the audit period end date of their annual BR audit statement ("BR Audit Period End Date" in the CCADB), for "BR Audit Period End Dates" after September 1, 2023.
-CA operators SHOULD submit the link to their self-assessment at the same time as when they update their audit statements for their root CA certificates in a [CCADB Case](https://www.ccadb.org/cas/updates).
-CA operators SHOULD use the latest available version of the[Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) template, and MUST NOT use a version of the self-assessment template that has been superseded by more than 90 calendar days before their submission.
+CA operators with CA certificates capable of issuing working TLS server certificates MUST perform a [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) annually.
+The annual self-assessment must be completed and submitted to the CCADB within 92 calendar days from the CA operator's earliest appearing root record “BR Audit Period End Date” that is after December 31, 2023.
+CA operators SHOULD submit the self-assessment at the same time as uploading audit reports in a [CCADB Case](https://www.ccadb.org/cas/updates).
+CA operators SHOULD use the latest available version of the [Compliance Self-Assessment](https://www.ccadb.org/cas/self-assessment) template, and MUST NOT use a version of the self-assessment template that has been superseded by more than 90 calendar days before their submission.

 ## 4. Common CA Database ##